 Holiday Turkey Recipes

-2. Please plan ahead for this one that Martie previously used for years.
+2. Please plan ahead for this one that Martie often uses.
 This recipe is quite quick to prepare but has a very, very long cooking time.
 Except for checking the temperature toward the end of cooking, once you have put the turkey in the oven, you are finished working until it’s time to carve.
 No basting!

 If you want stuffing, bake that separately, not inside the turkey.
 This recipe is a low temperature/slow method not suitable for stuffing.